therome22/lifeof.terome/README.md

-# lifeof.terome
+# Welcome
-terome discord server
+you're in the website